 Unfortunately due to varying requirements among State by State CLE approval authorities for prerecorded material, we are not able to offer CLE credit for recorded webinars.
 We can only offer CLE credit for the live sessions.

-2018 ushered in a number of key eDiscovery developments of which clients and counsel should be aware in 2019.
-These developments include key procedural points regarding ESI search protocols and data preservation issues, technological advances influencing the discovery of relevant communications, and updates to technology-assisted review (TAR) case law.
+2020 has already ushered in a number of key developments of which clients and counsel should be aware in the areas of Information Governance, discovery, cybersecurity and data protection.
+These developments include key practice and caselaw developments related to instant messaging and enterprise collaboration platforms, discovery management in the time of Covid, technology-assisted review (TAR), cross border data transfers and data privacy.
 This program will address these developments and spotlight recommendations for addressing the issues.

 Most lawyers know that relevant evidence must be preserved for litigation, but surprisingly few have implemented an effective litigation hold process.
 Without a workable approach to litigation holds, the entire discovery process is subject to collapse, leaving organizations vulnerable to data loss and court sanctions.
 To reverse this trend, lawyers must spearhead among their clients and within their firms the development of a defensible hold process.